vincefn/pyvkfft/README.rst

 - complex (C2C) transforms
 - R2C/C2R, now fully supporting odd sizes for the fast axis with inplace transforms
 - Direct Cosine or Sine transforms (DCT/DST) of type 1, 2, 3 and 4
-- out-of-place and inplace
+- out-of-place or inplace
 - single and double precision for all transforms (double precision requires device support)
-- Allows up to 8 FFT dimensions (can be increased by using ``VKFFT_MAX_FFT_DIMENSIONS`` when installing).
+- Allows up to 8 FFT dimensions by default (can be increased by using ``VKFFT_MAX_FFT_DIMENSIONS`` when installing).
-- arrays can be have more dimensions than the FFT (batch transforms).
+- arrays can have more dimensions than the FFT (batch transforms).
 - Options are available to tune (manually or automatically) the performance for specific GPUs.
 - arbitrary array size, using Bluestein algorithm for prime numbers>13 (note that in this case